 Follow the footsteps of our First Nations people: the Worimi

-Here are five ways you can enjoy this beautiful location while respecting its Aboriginal heritage.
+Here are 6 suggestions for enjoying this beautiful destination while respecting its Aboriginal heritage.

 A large portion of the Barrington Coast was originally known as Worimi Country.
 No matter where you visit in the region, you will be on land which has been cared for by Aboriginal people for thousands of generations.
 Worimi Country is a cultural paradise, rich in resources and Aboriginal culture.

 Pronounced “worri-my”, Worimi Country sits stretches from the Hunter River to the Paterson River and along the coast from Port Stephens to its northern boundary at Wallamba River.
 In Worimi, you will find something to do for everyone, from adventurers, families, campers and grey nomads to international travellers.

 Here are the top 6 activities to put on your to-do list.

 1. Feel the presence of Country at Bulahdelah Mountain